toosolid2003/Grants-Program/applications/fair_squares.md

 ### Overview

-- If the name of your project is not descriptive, a tag line (one sentence summary).

-Fair Squares aims to co-create a more transparent and fair housing market for tenants, co-owners and social investors.
+- Fair Squares aims is to co-create a more transparent and fair housing market for tenants, co-owners and social investors.
 In order to make rental housing more affordable and accessible to a larger group of people.

-- A brief description of your project.
+- Project Description.

 The fair squares will be programmed to stick to a return-on-rent which will be a global variable, this will bridge the affordable housing gap.
 A group of individuals, each bundling their capital to invest in a house that is for sale, with the purpose to rent it out.
 Based on their individual fractional share of the house they will get a yield which is the social return-on-rent.
 In order to create affordable housing, while offering investors a better return compared to other defensive investments.
 The community agrees on the capped yield, which controls the rent and keeps it affordable.
 These parameters are governed by the council and stakeholders that strive for a fair housing market.
 By using Web3 technology in a semi-permissionless system for real-world assets, digital currencies and decision making we lower the barrier to entry to invest in the housing market and make it transparent and equitable.

-- An indication of how your project relates to / integrates into Substrate / Polkadot / Kusama.
+- Integration into Substrate / Polkadot / Kusama.

 The Kusama and Polkadot ecosystem allows us to use the required building blocks through the relay-chain.
 The substrate framework gives us the runtime to be very specialized and bring out a protocol that does like clockwork to onboard assets and rent them out.
 The already open-sourced frame pallets and community work helps out a lot in this.
 Because of the social mission and required actions on-chain we want a feeless parachain while getting the security from the relay-chain.
 We are looking to collaborate and use parachain services for DIDs, stablecoins, storage protocols within the substrate web3 ecosystem.
 In order to combine the real word with assets, by a solid permissioned process and still connected to para and relaychain.

-- An indication of why your team is interested in creating this project.
+- Team Motivativation.

 It is exciting to see all of these kinds of similar DeFi and bridging protocols and platforms evolve.
 We as a team are users and believe there is not turning back from this.
 Nevertheless we as Fair Squares are seeing the negative social economical consequences for the low and middle class even in developed countries.
 For us blockchain technology was a bigger game-changer and had more woven fibers into the real-world.
 We want people to still earn returns on their investments, but stop the profit maximization mechanisms on basic needs.

 ### Project Details

-//REMOVE We expect the teams to already have a solid idea about your project's expected final state.
-Therefore, we ask the teams to submit (where relevant):

 We are looking to develop a first usable open-sourced version of the fair-squares node and interface.
-We have been already hacking since September 2021 on the code-base participated in the APAC hackathon.
+We have been already hacking since September 2021 on the code-base while participating to the APAC hackathon.

 - Mockups/designs of any UI components
   - video front-end mock-up: https://youtu.be/_8mnawfNpBQ